Can Dogs Eat Turkey?

 Is turkey good for dogs?

-Turkey is rich in nutrients, such as riboflavin and phosphorus.
-It’s also a common ingredient found in kibble, given its high protein content.
-The turkey found in dry dog food is hardly the kind that makes its way to our Thanksgiving tables, though.
-More likely than not, your Thanksgiving turkey includes salt, seasoning, and fats that most dogs should avoid.
-That being said, your dog still might be able to partake in turkey day — under the right circumstances:
+Turkey is rich in nutrients, including as riboflavin and phosphorus.
+Because of its high protein content, you may have noticed that turkey is actually a common kibble ingredient — but the turkey found in dry dog food isn’t the same as the turkey on our dining tables.
+Most likely, your Thanksgiving turkey includes seasoning, salt, and fats that pups should stay away from.
+That being said, your dog still might be able to partake in turkey day — under the right circumstances.

 “Plain, white-meat turkey can be OK in small bite-sized amounts,” Dr. Fox tells Kinship.
 “But pet parents should avoid sharing anything fatty, such as the skin or dark meat, and anything with sauce or seasoning on it.”